-The North Lake Tahoe skiing area is comprised of 12 ski resorts, our favourites are Squaw Valley and Northstar.
+The North Lake Tahoe skiing area is comprised of 12 ski resorts, our favourites are Palisades Tahoe (formerly Squaw Valley) and Northstar.
 Ski scenic tree runs that overlook Lake Tahoe, which is the largest freshwater lake in the Sierra Nevada Mountains.
 The lake straddles the California and Nevada border and is wedged between Tahoe and Eldorado National Forests.
 Graced with 300 days of sunshine each year, it was a popular ski destination with Frank Sinatra and Marilyn Monroe in the ’60s.
 Here we share our view on the North Lake Tahoe ski resorts.

 Northstar ski resort is one of the quieter of North Lake Tahoe ski resorts and the ideal ski area if you’re looking for the Tahoe experience without the crowds.
 The ski resort is well provided for in terms of accommodation with the Hotel Hyatt Regency and the Hotel Iron Horse Lodge, both slopeside.
 Northstar’s compact size means that each hotel provides easy access to the slopes.

 Northstar ski resort is well-known for its excellent terrain parks and has won awards for its meticulous piste grooming.
 The ski resort is also included on the EPIC ski pass.